 The free root cause analysis template for Word can be used to identify what issues are causing your process to not work out as planned.
 This is usually part of your larger quality management plan.
 The fishbone diagram shows the cause and effect, which helps you improve processes by finding what’s not working.

-Once you have a plan in place for process optimization, you need to implement it and make sure you’re meeting those goals.
+Once you have a plan in place for process optimization, you need to implement it and ensure you’re meeting those goals.
 The free project task tracker template for Excel helps you do that.
 It has a place for you to list all your tasks, any dependent tasks, who they’re assigned to, what the priority is, start date, planned end date and actual end date.
 You can even note its status to help you stay on schedule.

 ProjectManager Can Help with Process Optimization

 Optimizing a process is no easy feat—no matter if it’s a team of 10 people or 10,000.
-ProjectManager is cloud-based work and project management software that can help you with process optimization.
+ProjectManager is work and project management software that can help you with process optimization.
 You can make your plan and use our multiple project views to allow your team to execute that plan how they want.

 Use Kanban Boards to Visualize Workflow